abhididdigi/JSUtil2/docs.md

 #### `each`
 -------
-Description : `JSUtil.each` iterates over an object and an iterator in a given context.
+Description : `JSUtil2.each` iterates over an object and an iterator in a given context.
 The signature of the function is given below:

 ```
 JSUtil2.each()JSUtil2.each = function(list,iterator,[context])